Double Degree Programme in Engineering & Economics

 Integrated Honours Project/Thesis

-Students who enroll in the double honours DDP may complete a 16-unit/MC Integrated Honours Project/Thesis which will count towards the requirements and GPA of both degrees programmes.
+Students who enroll in the double honours DDP may complete a 16-unit Integrated Honours Project/Thesis which will count towards the requirements and GPA of both degree programmes.
 The project will provide the best students with opportunities to explore the meeting points of their two disciplines.
 It will be jointly supervised by faculty members from Engineering and Economics, and students are encouraged to work with the members on possible topics that are interdisciplinary in nature which may lead to an integrated project/thesis.

 Registration process for Integrated Honours Project/Thesis

 Students whose home Faculty is CDE should first register for a final year project within their Engineering major.
 Thereafter, they may will consult with a faculty member from the Department of Economics on the possibility of framing the research topic such that it is also suitable for the Bachelor of Social Sciences degree.
-Conversely, a student whose home Faculty is CHS should first register for honours thesis course/module in Economics and then consult with a faculty member from their Engineering major about the relevance of the research topic to that major.
+Conversely, a student whose home Faculty is CHS should first register for honours thesis course in Economics and then consult with a faculty member from their Engineering major about the relevance of the research topic to that major.

-By the end of the first semester of the final year project or honours thesis, a joint committee for the DDP in consultation faculty members from both Engineering and Economics will assess whether a student may be allowed to switch from the final year project or honours thesis module in his/her primary degree programme to the Integrated Honours Project.
+By the end of the first semester of the final year project or honours thesis, a joint committee for the DDP in consultation faculty members from both Engineering and Economics will assess whether a student may be allowed to switch from the final year project or honours thesis course in his/her primary degree programme to the Integrated Honours Project.
 The assessment may be done by requiring the student to give a formal presentation and/or submit a written report to his/her supervisors (alternatively, the supervisors may dispense with the presentation and/or report if they know the student’s work well enough and are able to indicate their assessment of his/her work in writing).
 If the student’s work has sufficient scope for both degree programmes, the joint committee will allow the student to switch to the Integrated Honours Project/Thesis and complete it in the following semester.
-One of the following course/module codes will be shown in both semesters of the Integrated Honours Project/Thesis:
+One of the following course codes will be shown in both semesters of the Integrated Honours Project/Thesis:

 • XFE4401 Integrated Honours Project: for students whose home Faculty is CDE.